wofsauge/IsaacDocs/docs/faq/faq.md

 ## General

-### Do mods disable Achievements? {: .subHeader}
+### Do mods disable achievements? {: .subHeader}

-**Mods don't disable achievements**, as long as you have killed Mom (End Boss of Depths II and related floors) at least once on the savefile.
-Killing her on challenges or dailies doesn't count.
+**Mods do not disable achievements**, as long as you have killed Mom (i.e. the boss of Depths II) at least once on the save file.
+Killing Mom on challenges or daily runs does not count.

 ### How do I install a mod? {: .subHeader}

 Simply press the "**Subscribe**" button on the mod's Steam Workshop page.
 This will automatically download and install the mod.
 Just start your game again afterwards, and the mod will be listed in the "Mods" menu in the main menu where it can be activated/deactivated.

-### Do I need to have all DLCs installed to use mods? {: .subHeader}
+### Do I need to have all of the DLCs installed to use mods? {: .subHeader}

-**Yes**, you need the basegame "Rebirth", the first DLC "Afterbirth" and the second DLC "Afterbirth+" installed to use mods.
-Although the third DLC "Repentance" is not required, it's recommended as it adds new modding features meaning newer mods may not be compatible with just Afterbirth+.
+You must have at least the base game (Rebirth), the first DLC (Afterbirth), and the second DLC (Afterbirth+) installed to use mods.

+The third DLC (Repentance) is not required, but it is recommended, as since it adds new modding features, many new mods are not backwards compatible with Afterbirth+.

 ### Do Rebirth / Afterbirth mods work with Afterbirth+ / Repentance? {: .subHeader}

-This depends on the mod, but in most cases, they don't work.
+This depends on the mod.
+However, in most cases, they do not work.

-### How do I open the Debug console? {: .subHeader}
+### How do I open the debug console? {: .subHeader}

-In Afterbirth+, the Debug console is accessable as long as you have at least one mod activated.
+In Afterbirth+, the debug console is enabled as long as you have at least one mod activated.

-In Repentance, you enable the Debug console by setting the options.ini option "EnableDebugConsole" from "0" to "1".
+In Repentance, the debug console is enabled according to the "EnableDebugConsole" setting in the options.ini file.
+By default, it is set to "0", so if you want to use the debug console, you must change it from "0" to "1".
+(By default, the options.ini file is located at `C:\Users\[username]\Documents\My Games\Binding of Isaac Repentance\options.ini`.)

-To open the console, press the **grave/tilde (~)** key while in a run, or the appropriate key according to the keyboard used, as listed [**HERE**](https://bindingofisaacrebirth.gamepedia.com/Debug_Console).
+To open the console, press the **grave/tilde (~)** key while in a run.
+If you are on a non-English keyboard, see the [wiki page on the debug console](https://bindingofisaacrebirth.gamepedia.com/Debug_Console) for more information.

-For a list of console commands, take a look at the wiki: [BoI Wiki](https://bindingofisaacrebirth.gamepedia.com/Debug_Console)
+The wiki also has a [list of every console command](https://bindingofisaacrebirth.gamepedia.com/Debug_Console).

 ### How do I get started modding Isaac? (getting started) {: .subHeader}